 Even if this offering is successful, we will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development programs, commercialization efforts or other operations.
+The net proceeds from this offering, together with our cash and cash equivalents, will not be sufficient for us to fund all of our product candidates through regulatory approval, and we will need to raise additional capital to complete the development and commercialization of all of our product candidates.

 The development of biopharmaceutical product candidates is capital intensive.
-Since our inception, we have used substantial amounts of cash to fund our operations and we expect our expenses to increase in connection with our ongoing activities during the next several years, particularly as we conduct our ongoing and planned clinical trials of BNC210, continue research and development for and initiate clinical trials of our other development programs, and seek regulatory approval for our current product candidates and any future product candidates we may develop.
-In addition, if, following approval, we commercialize BNC210 or any other product candidates, we will need to make royalty payments to the licensors and other third parties from whom we have in-licensed or acquired our product candidates and from whom we have licensed certain patents and know-how relating to our ion channel and chemistry platforms.
+Since our inception, we have used substantial amounts of cash to fund our operations and we expect our expenses to increase in connection with our ongoing activities during the next several years, particularly as we conduct our ongoing and planned clinical trials of BNC210, continue research and development for any additional product candidates, and seek regulatory approval for our current product candidates and any future product candidates we may develop.
+In addition, if, following approval, we commercialize BNC210 or any other product candidates, we may need to make royalty or other payments to our licensors and other third parties.
 Further, in connection with the termination of our previous research and license agreement with Ironwood Pharmaceuticals, Inc. ("Ironwood"), we are obligated to pay Ironwood a low single digit royalty on the net sales of BNC210, if commercialized.
-Furthermore, if and to the extent we seek to acquire or in-license additional product candidates in the future, we may be required to make significant upfront payments, milestone payments, licensing payments, royalty payments and/or other types of payments.
+Furthermore, if and to the extent we seek to acquire or in-license additional product candidates or rights in the future, we may be required to make significant upfront payments, milestone payments, licensing payments, royalty payments and/or other types of payments.
 If we obtain regulatory approval for any of our product candidates, we also expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Because the outcome of any clinical trial or preclinical study is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates.
-Furthermore, following the completion of this offering, we expect to incur additional costs associated with operating as a U.S. public company.
+Furthermore, we have incurred and expect to continue to incur significant costs associated with operating as a U.S. public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.
+If we are unable to raise capital or alternative sources of financing when needed or on attractive terms, we could be forced to de